RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart1.md

 In this step we will mirror the abstraction of a _service_ so that we can inject the Inventory _service_ into various places (like a RESTful resource endpoint) in the future.
 This is the same approach that our monolith uses, so we can re-use this idea again.
-Create an **InventoryService** class in the `com.redhat.coolstore.service` package:
+Create an **InventoryResource** class in the `com.redhat.coolstore` package:

 ~~~java
 package com.redhat.coolstore;